 Study Group 17 looks forward to continued close collaboration with TSAG and SG20 in addressing the subject of IoT security.

-Annex A Draft Terms of Reference (ToR) of the Correspondence Group on Internet of Things Security (CG-IoTSec)
+Annex A Draft Terms of Reference (ToR) of the Joint Correspondence Group on Internet of Things Security (Joint-CG-IoTSec)

 1 Scope and objectives

+WTSA-24 meeting (New Delhi, 15 – 24 October 2024) approved WTSA-24 Action 7 (IoT Security) in draft proceedings of WTSA-24 as follows:

+WTSA-24 instructs Study Groups 17 and 20 to establish a joint coordination or agreement mechanism between the study groups to determine a demarcation line on the topic of IoT security, and report to TSAG.

-The CG-IoTSec will discuss a demarcation line on the topic of Internet of things (IoT) security, to implement the action requested by WTSA-24.
+The Joint-CG-IoTSec will deliberate on the topic of Internet of things (IoT) security, to implement the action requested by WTSA-24.
+In particular, this deliberation would include:

+– Review and analyze the current scope of IoT security-related activities in SG17 and SG20;

+– Identify overlap, synergy, and potential gaps in standardization activity on IoT security;

+– Establish a demarcation line between SG17 and SG20 responsibilities in IoT security; and

+– Propose coordination mechanisms and working arrangements to TSAG, if needed.

 The objectives are to assist the Study Group 17 and Study Group 20 Chairs in preparing a report to TSAG on the demarcation line for IoT security.